thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 * Title and Author
   + **1** Use about 75-140 characters (ideally no more than 125 characters).
 There are essentially two types of titles: descriptive titles and mechanistic titles.
     + If your manuscript is exploratory research, consider using a descriptive title.
-For example: "Comparative analysis of carbon, sulfur, and phoshorous chemistry in six Alaskan lakes."
+For example: "Comparative analysis of carbon, sulfur, and phosphorous chemistry in six Alaskan lakes."
     + If your manuscript is hypothesis-driven research, consider using a mechanistic title.
 For example: "Dissolved organic carbon in Alaskan lakes is heavily influenced by water pH and temperature."
     + A good title should:
       + Be indicative of the content of the paper
       + Attract the interest of potential readers
-      + Reflect whether the article is deascriptive or mechanistic
+      + Reflect whether the article is descriptive or mechanistic
       + Include important keywords

 * Introductory paragraph: